-As of django-flashpolicies 1.6, Django 1.7 and 1.8 are supported.
+As of django-flashpolicies 1.8, Django 1.8 and 1.9 are supported.
 Older versions of Django may work, but are not supported.
 In particular, the behavior of the APPEND_SLASH setting in some old Django versions may be problematic: on very old versions of Django, APPEND_SLASH always adds a trailing slash even if the URL would match without it.
 This makes it impossible to serve a master policy file, which must have exactly the URL /crossdomain.xml, with no trailing slash.

-1.4.3 What versions of Python are supported?
+1.4.4 What versions of Python are supported?

-On Django 1.7 or Django 1.8, django-flashpolicies 1.6 supports Python 2.7, 3.3 or 3.4.

-1.4.4 Why are the elements in a different order each time I serialize my policy?
+As of django-flashpolicies 1.8, Django 1.8, 1.9, and 1.10 are supported, on Python 2.7, 3.3, 3.4 or 3.5.
+Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-flashpolicies no longer supports it.
+1.4.5 Why are the elements in a different order each time I serialize my policy?
 Internally, a Policy stores information about permitted domains and headers in dictionaries, keyed by domain names.
 The resulting XML is generated by iterating over these dictionaries.
 In older versions of Python, iteration over a dictionary would produce the same order of keys each time provided the set of keys was identical.
 Newer versions of Python include a feature, for security purposes, known as hash randomization; this means that two dictionaries with the same set of keys can and will at times iterate over those keys in different orders.
 Hash randomization is enabled by default on Python 3.3, and can be enabled on older releases.
 If you are seeing inconsistent ordering for allow-access-from and allow-http-request-headers-from elements, it is due to hash randomization being enabled.
 Since this does not affect the well-formedness or validity of the resulting XML document, it is not a bug, and you should not attempt to disable hash randomization in Python.

-1.4.5 Why shouldn't I use wild-card (i.e., '') domains in my policy?
+1.4.6 Why shouldn't I use wild-card (i.e., '') domains in my policy?
 Use of wild-card entries in a policy effectively negates much of the security gain that comes from explicitly specifying the permitted domains.
 Unless you can and do vigilantly control all possible domains/subdomains matching a wild-card entry, use of one will expose you to the possibility of loading malicious content.

-1.4.6 How am I allowed to use this module?
+1.4.7 How am I allowed to use this module?

 django-flashpolicies is distributed under a three-clause BSD license.
 This is an open-source license which grants you broad freedom to use, redistribute, modify and distribute modified versions of django-flashpolicies.
 For details, see the file LICENSE in the source distribution of django-flashpolicies.

-1.4.7 I found a bug or want to make an improvement!
+1.4.8 I found a bug or want to make an improvement!
 The canonical development repository for django-flashpolicies is online at https://github.com/ubernostrum/django-flashpolicies.
 Issues and pull requests can both be filed there.
 See also: